phillipssc/ioBroker.rtl_433/README.md

 Note: The meta-data includes an alive state.
 This is only pertinent to devices that radio their data frequently like thermometers and not to be a cause for concern on devices that radio their data infrequently like contact sensors.

+## Troubleshooting

+Based on the feedback I have improved the admin pages to be much more comprehensive.
+This should help to alleviate the issues I have seen so far.

+* Make sure rtl_433 runs from the command line.
+* Make sure it can run from the command line as the iobroker user.
+* If you contact me, please include the following:
+    * version     - the version from the main admin page.
+    * rtl_433_cmd - the command line from the main admin page.
+    * any pertainant logs

 ## Changelog

 ### 0.1.2